jamesmeneghello/pynab/README.md

 of the usage of my old Newznab server was API-only for Sickbeard, Couchpotato, Headphones etc - so it's low-priority.

-It's also unfinished as yet.
-Update scripts are written and working, but control of the indexer is tricky as yet until a command console is written (unless you use robomongo or similar).
-Post-processing is also not completed.

 Features
 --------